maxvfischer/DIY-CNC-machine/README.md

 #### Attach acme nut and rails to carriage slider

 An acme nut was inserted from the outside, into the the center hole at the top of the vertical carriage slider.
-It was locked in place using 4 25 mm M3 bolts.
+It was locked in place using 4 25 mm M3 screws.

 ![assemble_carriage_6](./images/build/frame/assemble_carriage_6_0.jpg)